Shuhua-Group/NGS.PRSS1-2caller/README.md

-# NGS-PRSS-caller
+# NGS.PRSS1-2caller

-NGS-PRSS-caller is a toolkit for calling genetic variants at PRSS1-PRSS2 locus, which can solve the problem of misaligned short-reads from the pseudogenes PRSS3P2 and TRY7.
-NGS-PRSS-caller realigns short reads to GRCh38 ALT contig (chr7_KI270803v1_alt) from NGS aligned data with GRCh37/GRCh38 as reference (file in bam format), and detects variants including SNV, INDEL and CNV at PRSS1-PRSS2 locus with high accuracy and sensitivity.
-NGS-PRSS-caller can also annotate the biological consequences of a variant and perform variant phasing with population-level data.
+NGS.PRSS1-2caller is a toolkit for calling genetic variants at PRSS1-PRSS2 locus, which can solve the problem of misaligned short-reads from the pseudogenes PRSS3P2 and TRY7.
+NGS.PRSS1-2caller realigns short reads to GRCh38 ALT contig (chr7_KI270803v1_alt) from NGS aligned data with GRCh37/GRCh38 as reference (file in bam format), and detects variants including SNV, INDEL and CNV at PRSS1-PRSS2 locus with high accuracy and sensitivity.
+NGS.PRSS1-2caller can also annotate the biological consequences of a variant and perform variant phasing with population-level data.

 ## Installation

-NGS-PRSS-caller does not need to be installed.
+NGS.PRSS1-2caller does not need to be installed.
 You need to replace the software path in the parameter.txt file with your own software path.

 The following software versions have been tested and passed: